codevideo/codevideo-cli/README.md

 ## For Developers

-Update the Gatsby static site by replacing the public folder within `cli/staticserver`.
+You can update the Gatsby static site by replacing the `public` folder within `cli/staticserver`.
+We recommend you use the `example` site within the `example` folder of the [`@fullstackcraftllc/codevideo-ide-react`](https://github.com/codevideo/codevideo-ide-react) repository.

 Everything in the `public` folder is treated as an embedded go resource and served by the server.

 ## CodeVideo Studio